 Almost every Bryn Mawr College dorm room is unique in shape and size.
 The furniture in your room has been chosen to provide the best use of the available space.

-Some rooms, like the middle room of this frosh triple in Denbigh, have enough room on the window seat to accommodate a mattress.
-In this case, the student has taken the mattress off her bed frame and placed it on the window seat.
-She must store the remaining pieces of the frame in her room throughout her time there as a resident.
+Some rooms, like the middle room of this triple in Denbigh, have enough room on the window seat to accommodate a mattress.
+In this case, the student has taken the mattress off the bed frame and placed it on the window seat.
+The remaining pieces of the frame must be stored in the room throughout the rest of the year.

-This student has enhanced her sleeping space in Rhoads with personalized fabrics and coordinated lighting.
+This student has enhanced the sleeping space in Rhoads with personalized fabrics and coordinated lighting.